wyf0912/PlayOwnGame-with-DQN/README.md

 ## The train modedl of AI
 >Because I only have a laptop and a Tencent cloud server without GPU<br>
 I didn't use convolutional neural network to deal the image and get the feature, but get the postion of players and the ball by the interface the game reserved when I write it.<br>
 Except for no convolutional neural network, the rest of the model is the same as DQN.
-And I added the number of all connected layers.<br>
+And I added the number of all connected layers.
+>### To train two plaers at the same time
+>>In order to improe the trainning speed of the network.
+The two players use the same network at the same time.
+And for each of the frame, gradient descent will be run for two times.
+And I don't know if it will cause some problems.

 ## The AI is still training on my laptop and server